-- issued 852,148 units to Simon Property in exchange for cash contributed resulting from the exercise of stock options under The Simon Property Group 1998 Stock Incentive Plan; - issued 147,241 units for the purchase of Maine Premium Outlets; - issued 67,309 units to the Mills Limited Patners; - purchased and retired 111,000 common units; - repurchased 3,387,400 common units for \$231.7 million; - redeemed 675,065 limited partner units for cash; - redeemed 26,553 Series D preferred units; - redeemed all outstanding Series F preferred units; - redeemed all outstanding Series G preferred units; - redeemed 19,677 Series I preferred units; - issued 1,602,821 units to Simon Property in exchange for the economic rights of Ocean County Mall; - issued and repurchased 8,000,000 Series K preferred units in 2006; - issued and repurchased 6,000,000 Series L preferred units in 2007; - borrowed a maximum amount of \$2.6 billion under our unsecured \$3.5 billion credit facility; the outstanding amount of borrowings under this facility as of December 31, 2007 was \$2.4 billion; - as a co-borrower with Simon Property, borrowed \$1.8 billion under an unsecured acquisition facility in connection with our acquisition of the former Chelsea Property Group in 2004, that was fully repaid as of December 31, 2006; - not made loans to other entities or persons, including Simon Property's executive officers and directors, other than to certain joint venture properties; - not invested in the securities of other issuers for the purpose of exercising control, other than certain wholly-owned subsidiaries and to acquire interests in real estate: - not underwritten securities of other issuers; and - not engaged in the purchase and sale or turnover of investments for the purpose of trading.
+- issued 4,060,755 shares of common stock upon the conversion of common units of limited partnership interest in the Operating Partnership; - issued 1,038,364 restricted shares of common stock, net of forfeitures, under The Simon Property Group 1998 Stock Incentive Plan; - issued 852,148 shares of common stock upon exercise of stock options under 1998 Plan; - purchased and retired 111,000 shares of common stock; - purchased 3,387,400 shares of common stock in the open market; - issued 274,920 shares of common stock upon the conversion of 349,814 shares of Series I preferred stock; - redeemed all of the outstanding 8,000,000 shares of Series F preferred stock; - redeemed all of the outstanding 3,000,000 shares of Series G preferred stock; - issued 716,731 shares of Series I preferred stock upon the exchange of Series I preferred units; - borrowed a maximum amount of \$2.6 billion under our unsecured \$3.5 billion credit facility; the outstanding amount of borrowings under this facility as of December 31, 2007 was \$2.4 billion; - as a co-borrower with the Operating Partnership, borrowed \$1.8 billion under an unsecured acquisition facility in connection with our acquisition of the former Chelsea Property Group in 2004, that was fully repaid as of December 31, 2006; - provided annual reports containing financial statements certified by our independent registered public accounting firm and quarterly reports containing unaudited financial statements to our security holders. - not made loans to other entities or persons, including our officers and directors, other than to certain joint venture properties; - not invested in the securities of other issuers for the purpose of exercising control, other than the Operating Partnership, certain wholly-owned subsidiaries and to acquire interests in real estate; - not underwritten securities of other issuers; and - not engaged in the purchase and sale or turnover of investments for the purpose of trading.